ansys/grantami-bomanalytics/examples/index.rst

       How to perform compliance substance queries for substances, materials, parts, and with external data sources

-   .. grid-item-card:: Sustainability queries
+   .. grid-item-card:: Sustainability
       :padding: 2 2 2 2
       :link: 4_Sustainability/index
       :link-type: doc

       How to perform sustainability queries and to analyze the results

-   .. grid-item-card:: Sustainability summary queries
+   .. grid-item-card:: Sustainability summary
       :padding: 2 2 2 2
       :link: 5_Sustainability_summary/index
       :link-type: doc

       How to perform sustainability summary queries and to analyze the results

-   .. grid-item-card:: Sustainability summary queries
+   .. grid-item-card:: Bills of materials
       :padding: 2 2 2 2
-      :link: 6_Bills_of_Materials/index
+      :link: 6_Bills_of_materials/index
       :link-type: doc

-      How to work with Bills of Materials
+      How to work with Bills of materials

 .. toctree::
    :maxdepth: 2
    :hidden:

-   0_Getting_started
+   0_Basic_usage
    1_Database-specific_configuration
    2_Impacted_Substances_Queries/index
    3_Compliance_Queries/index